queenofdowntime/queenofdowntime.github.io/blog/effective-remote-pair-programming.md

 configs.
 This will mean that anyone in the team can  move around and write code in any machine they happen to be working from.

-**It goes without saying that you should only give people you trust access to your machine.**
+**I really hope you are already aware that should only give people you trust access to your machine.**

 Of course, no system is perfect.
-Terminal based editors have their own set of problems and do not provide the idiot-friendly user experience of IDEs out of the box.
+Terminal based editors have their own set of problems and do not provide the fool-proof user experience of IDEs out of the box.
 It takes a while to fully master enough of something like Vim to realise its power and not be frustrated by it, especially if you are coming from something which does everything but write the code for you (um, well, IntelliJ...).